richmahn/en_tn/1co/14/intro.md

 #### Structure and formatting ####

-Some translations set quotations from the Old Testament farther to the right on the page than the rest of the text.
-The ULB does this with the quoted material in 14:21.
-The ULB also sets each line of poetry in the quotation farther to the right.
+In this chapter, Paul returns to discussing spiritual gifts.

-Paul returns to his discussion on the  gifts of the Holy Spirit.
+Some translations set what is quoted from the Old Testament farther to the right on the page than the rest of the text.
+The ULB does this with the words of verse 21.

 #### Special concepts in this chapter ####

 ##### Tongues #####

-The gift of tongues is described as an inferior gift because it primarily serves an individual or a few people within the church; it does not serve the church as a whole.
-It is also very important that this gift be used in the proper way.
-The use of tongues is also described as a sign for unbelievers.
-The exact meaning of this phrase is debated among scholars.
+Scholars disagree on the exact meaning of the gift of tongues.
+Paul describes the gift of tongues as a sign for unbelievers.
+It does not serve the whole church, unless someone interprets what is spoken.
+It is very important that the church uses this gift properly.

 ##### Prophecy #####

-Prophecy is described as a superior gift because it can be used in service of the entire church, unlike the gifts that are primarily helpful to an individual.
-Prophecy is described as a gift for believers, but the exact meaning of this phrase is debated among scholars.
+Scholars disagree on the exact meaning of prophecy as a spiritual gift.
+Paul says prophets can build up the entire church.
+He describes prophecy as a gift for believers.
 (See: [[rc://en/tw/dict/bible/kt/prophet]])

 ## Links: ##